sethstone/commandbox-cicd-templates/templates/aws-fargate/README.md

     ❗ Note: The user you configure in the aws-cli must have all the necessary permissions to create the resources described in the CloudFormation templates.
 I generally select a user with the `AdministratorAccess` IAM policy.

-    ❗ Note: You will need to provide **a valid Docker username and password** when prompted by the deploy script.
+    ❗ Note: Due to changes in [Docker Hub's pull policy](https://docs.docker.com/docker-hub/download-rate-limit/) you will need to provide **a valid Docker Hub username and password** when prompted by the deploy script.
 These credentials will be stored encrypted in AWS SSM Parameter Store using your account's AWS-managed key (AWS KMS) and will not be stored anywhere in your local project.
-If you need to manage these credentials later you can do so directly from the AWS System Manager service in the console.
+If you need to manage these credentials later you can do so directly from the AWS System Manager console.
+If you don't have an account, sign up for a free account here: https://hub.docker.com/.

 5. View resources in AWS console